TheResearchLab/Practice/Python Concepts/Powerful Python/Chapter 6/Notes.md

 - Can you use a method in a class to return an instantiation of the class?
 --------- Catching and Re-raising Exceptions ---------
 - Pattern of catching and reraising allows dev to customize actions in the error handling process.
 Useful for logging metadata at the time of the error.
+--------- The Most Diabolical Python Anti-pattern ---------
+- Unneccessary engineer hours looking for bugs can be avoided by not doing this pattern.
+Don't hide errors!
+- Use logging package if needed.